Stchoud/stchoud.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Data scientist with a strong mathematical foundation and hands-on experience in large-scale data curation.
 Proficient in Python, R, Bash, and Excel, I build and deploy robust machine learning models and specialize in bioinformatics projects.

+Currently, I am pursuing my PhD in Bioinformatics in collaboration with the Mathematics Research Center of the Academy of Athens and the Medical School of Athens.
+My PhD thesis focuses on cancer research and specifically in gaining insights over complex biological data.
+The goal of the thesis is to recover novel patterns of cancer initiation and progression.
+This work includes rigorous data curation over large datasets to exclude non-cancerous noise, and the development of machine learning models to extract statistically significant patterns.
+To date, a total of 42 non-reported mutational patterns have been recovered, using state-of-the-art machine learning pipelines.